 Our award-winning community gardens are in the grounds of St. Leonard’s Church at the heart of Shoreditch.
 The gardens sit right next to SCT’s hostel, Training and Development Centre, and two social enterprises, and they are carefully maintained by our students and volunteers throughout the year.

-Our gardening students learn how to sow seeds, grow their own vegetables, and keep things alive.
-These classes are perfect for people who want to learn new things, get active and spend time outdoors, and, most importantly, have fun.
+Our gardening students learn how to sow seeds, grow their own vegetables, and tend to the plants through the seasons.
+These classes are perfect for people who want to learn new things, get active, be in touch with nature and connect with others.

 Click here for our full timetable